withinkling/spec/README.md

 ## Differences From Ink

 Ink is a fully featured language that allows for things like variables, cycling through options, including multiple files to create one cohesive compiled final product, or returning to an option set multiple time.
+You can use knots and stitches to organize sections and subsections of text.

 Inkling is not designed for multi-file project, does not keep track of variables, does not allow for returning to previously selected options, cannot cycle through text randomly.
+While it has the concept of sectioning text, it does not support the `knot.stitch` dot notation or have a `=== knot name ===` equivalent.
+There are only stitches.

 This is why we say that Inkling is inspired by Ink and has a lot of syntactical similarities.